DaniloGamerdoze/DaniloGamerdoze/README.md

 - 👋 Hi, I’m @vsalgado
-- 👀 I’m interested in silvio santos
+- 👀 I’m interested integralismo
-- 🌱 I’m currently learning atividade escolar
+- 🌱 I’m currently learning geopolitica brasileira
-- 💞️ I’m looking to collaborate on desmatamento natural
+- 💞️ I’m looking to collaborate on revolucao armada
-- 📫 How to reach me ...
+- 📫 How to reach me zap

 <!---
 DaniloGamerdoze/DaniloGamerdoze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.